F1avien/redcap-pdf-actiontags/readme.md

 - `@PDF-HIDDENNODATA[="field_name"]`
    Omits a field from the PDF for 'form (empty)' or for 'form with saved data' when no actual data is present in the field specified in the parameter.
 - `@PDF-NOENUM`
    When present in a field (sql, select, radio), the enumeration of the list members will be suppressed.
-Instead, the field is ìconvertedî to a text field, i.e. it will be represented with an empty line.
+Instead, the field is ‚Äúconverted‚Äù to a text field, i.e. it will be represented with an empty line.
 When a data value is present, the value will be preserved.
 - `@PDF-DATANOENUM`
    Behaves like @PDF-NOENUM, but only applies to 'form with saved data'.
 - `@PDF-WHITESPACE="number of lines"`